idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 time step.
 Allowing sub-cycling means that, if the MOOSE time step is 0.05 seconds, but the nekRS time step is 0.02 seconds, that for every MOOSE time step, nekRS will perform three time steps, of length 0.02, 0.02, and 0.01 seconds to "catch up" to the MOOSE master application.
+If sub-cycling is turned off, then the smallest time step among all the various applications is used.

-Three transfers are required to couple Cardinal and MOOSE; the first is a transfer of surface temperature from nekRS to MOOSE.
+Three transfers are required to couple Cardinal and MOOSE; the first is a transfer of surface temperature from Cardinal to MOOSE.
 The second is a transfer of heat flux from MOOSE to Cardinal.
 And the third is a transfer of the total integrated heat flux from MOOSE to Cardinal (computed as a postprocessor), which is then used internally by nekRS to re-normalize the heat flux (after interpolation onto its [!ac](GLL) points).